Sassibekie1234/PyDo/README.md

 # PyDo
 A to-do list manager made in Python.
-\n This project isn't finished yet.
+This project isn't finished yet.